PRECIOUS-Gold firm near 7-month peak on U.S. rate pause hopes

 * Markets focussed on Jan.
 29-30 Fed meeting

-* Gold sees best one-day gain since Oct in previous session (Adds comment, updates prices)
+* Gold sees best one-day gain since Oct in previous session (Updates prices)

 By Sethuraman N R